opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ## Logistic regression

 A classification algorithm, logistic regression models the probability of a discrete outcome given an input variable.
-In ML commons, these classifications include both binary and multi-class.
-The most common is the binary classification, which takes two values such as "true/false" or "yes/no", and predicts the outcome based on the values specified.
-On the other hand, a multi-class output can categorize different inputs based on type.
-This makes logistic regression most useful for situations where you are trying to determine how your inputs fit best into a specified-category.
+In ML Commons, these classifications include both binary and multi-class.
+The most common is the binary classification, which takes two values, such as "true/false" or "yes/no", and predicts the outcome based on the values specified.
+Alternatively, a multi-class output can categorize different inputs based on type.
+This makes logistic regression most useful for situations where you are trying to determine how your inputs fit best into a specified category.

 ### Parameters